Innovative Ways To Incorporate A Culture of Cybersecurity Into Your Business

 Engage Employees through Education

 You can make sure your employees will go through the cybersecurity education process smoothly by making it engaging.
 You can take help from Sapphire Securities in this regard.
 Want to teach them all about Business Email Compromise (BEC) and Email Account Compromise (EAC) scams and how to recognize them?
 Don’t settle for a PowerPoint presentation they’re sure to forget next month.

 Instead, make sure they have something to do while they learn.
 Allow them to organize a competition or let them try getting into the hackers’ shoes.
 That way, your employees will have a better understanding of what they need to do to maintain security.
 By helping them learn actively, you will ensure that the knowledge they acquire lasts.
-No matter how strong your training, remember that it is never foolproof.
+No matter how strong your training is, remember that it is never foolproof.

 Invest to See a Return